dhellmann/pymotw/PyMOTW/multiprocessing/communication.rst

 .. {{{end}}}

-A more complex example shows how to manage several workers consuming data from the queue and passing results back to the parent process.
+A more complex example shows how to manage several workers consuming data from a :class:`JoinableQueue` and passing results back to the parent process.
 The *poison pill* technique is used to stop the workers.
 After setting up the real tasks, the main program adds one "stop" value per worker to the job queue.
 When a worker encounters the special value, it breaks out of its processing loop.
+The main process uses the task queue's :func:`join` method to wait for all of the tasks to finish before processin the results.

 .. include:: multiprocessing_producer_consumer.py
     :literal: